-In May, I was compelled to turn down an honorary doctorate from the Cleveland Institute of Music.
+In May of 2023, I was compelled to turn down an honorary doctorate from the Cleveland Institute of Music.
 My original statement is below.
-Since then, VAN magazine has published an excellent overview of the school's current problems and the issues that led me to withdraw; see link below.
+The following September, VAN magazine published an excellent overview of the school's current problems and the issues that led me to withdraw.
+More recently, the students have been circulating a petition in an effort to get the board to take action.
+It's a sad situation at a major music conservatory, and one that I hope ultimately finds a happier resolution than has been apparent to date.

 On May 20, 2023, I was supposed to receive an honorary doctorate from the Cleveland Institute of Music and deliver the commencement address.
 Unfortunately and with regret, I feel compelled to decline this honor.